KurianJose7586/Ai-lawyer-project/README.md

 - Ensure the Ollama embedding model (`deepseek-r1:1.5b`) is available in your environment.
 - You can switch to other LLMs and embedding models with minor adjustments.

-## 📃 License

-This project is licensed under the MIT License.